Maxwell4ever/Accenture-Data-Analysis-Task/README.md

 # Accenture-Data-Analysis-Task 1
+### Business problem that Accenture is tasked to address for this project?
+The client stated that scale was a big problem of theirs and they are struggling to manage the scale with the resources that they currently have.
+The brief said that the client is looking for help with the management of their journey into such a large scale.

+### Three requirements that Accenture is tasked to fulfill for this project?
+Audit of big data practice,
+Recommendations for IPO,
+Analysis of popular content.

 Meet Accenture team, including the industry, IPO and data experts.
+#### Industry experts in the social media space to ensure we accurately understand Social Buzz’s sector.
+#### IPO experts who will deliver on the IPO requirement
+#### Data experts who will provide Big Data insights and content category analysis.
+This is where I sit!

-Read and analyze a client project brief to understand the client and business problem, identify the requirements that need to be delivered, and identify which tasks I need to focus on as a data analyst.
+### TASK: Read and analyze a client project brief to understand the client and business problem, identify the requirements that need to be delivered, and identify which tasks I need to focus on as a data analyst.

-## What I learnt
+### What I learnt

-What are the responsibilities of a Data Analyst at Accenture.
+The responsibilities of a Data Analyst at Accenture.

-What is a typical project team structure.
+A typical project team structure.

 How to review a client project brief

-# Background (Here are some key facts about this program:)
+## Background (Here are some key facts about this program:)

 I am working as a Data Analyst at Accenture.
 I work within a larger team, where each member has a different role and level of responsibility.
 My team has been assigned a new project for a client called Social Buzz.

-# Read the brief to:
+## Read the brief to:

 Understand the client and business problem at hand.
 Identify the requirements that need to be delivered for this project.
 Identify which tasks to focus on as a Data Analyst.

-## What do we mean by that?
+### What do we mean by that?

+## the most relevant to me as a data analyst, and therefore which one will I work on?
+# Analysis of sample data sets with visualizations to understand the popularity of different content categories

 ### The Business:
 Refers to the client and my internal team members who won’t be involved in detailed data analysis.